Updated: 09.07.2025

 Applying the Cure

-Once the cure is mixed, it’s time to apply it to the meat.
+Once the cure is mixed, it’s time to apply it to the meat to make your corned beef.
 Using your hands or a brush, rub the cure mixture onto the surface of the meat, making sure to cover it completely and evenly.

 how to dry cure meat